-Before you enter the Exam Period, you will see a "Pre-Exam Instructions" screen with important reminders.
-After reading the reminders, click "Ok," and you will enter the exam software.
+When you enter the Exam Period, you will see a "Pre-Exam Instructions" pop-up with important reminders.
+After reading the reminders, click "Ok."
+Once the candidate is ready, you will receive another pop-up with instructions to open a script.
+Click "Open Script" and you will be taken to the scripts section where you can let the candidate in and read the script.